Making it hard, rudeness and fighting with customers ruins the customer experience

 Some months I am literally in a hotel 5-15 nights.
 (I’m typing this post on my hotel bed, on night 5 of a hotel stay in a 2-city business trip.)
 I don’t know how much Hotels.com actually makes per hotel stay, but I would think I’d be a customer they’d want to keep.

-Seems to me it would be wiser to just give a customer the earned hotel nights, when said customer made the reservation properly, stayed in the hotel and suffered an administrative error – and move on.
+Seems to me it would be wiser to just give a client the earned hotel nights, when said customer made the reservation correctly, stayed in the hotel and suffered an administrative error – and move on.
 But instead, they’d rather fight with me.

 Customers just want their problems solved.
-Make it easy for customers to resolve their problems, stop fighting over small stuff with customers, and for goodness sake, give your employees the soft skills they need to be friendly and helpful.
+Make it easy for customers to resolve their problems, stop fighting over small stuff with their clients, and for goodness sake, give your employees the soft skills they need to be friendly and helpful.